 Malware is being released at a rate of four new samples every second.
 By the time you’ve detected and analyzed one, there are more in the queue.
 And because it can take 12 to 24 hours to arrive at a verdict, there’s a good chance the hackers have already compromised your network.

 In fact, evasion tactics can be as simple as creating attachments that are so large that they cannot be analyzed by sandboxes.
-See a recent Twitter post Check your malware sandbox vendor datasheets — many disclaimers are there.
+See a recent Twitter post below that calls out this very common evasion technique.
+Alternatively, check your malware sandbox vendor datasheets — there are many disclaimers are there on file sizes, file types and the maximum number of files that can be uploaded to your cloud for inspection every single day.

 Recently Palo Alto Networks CEO Nikesh Arora confirmed the risk when he said, “[Hackers] are deploying a lot more compute, a lot more techniques to go find that 1% of the infrastructure that is not secured.
 You have to believe that things are going to get by the inline sensors that you have in the infrastructure.”